jszlenk/Rest-Tasks-Application/README.md

 ![Swagger valid](https://img.shields.io/badge/Swagger-valid-green.svg)
 ![TDD](https://img.shields.io/badge/Coverage-85%25-green.svg)

   REST API and Backend service to Trello tasks app using  Gradle configuration for building, testing and running the application.

-A personalized task list app with the ability to export to Trello.Sends reminders to the email address according to the scheduled schedule.
-When the task was added to the list and / or how many left to do at any interval, relative to the Cron configuration.
+  A personalized task list app with the ability to export to Trello.
+Sends reminders to the email address according to the schedule.
+When the task was added to the list and how many left to do at any interval, relative to the Cron configuration.

-  The application is based on [Richardson maturity model](https://martinfowler.com/articles/richardsonMaturityModel.html).
+  The application is based on **[Richardson maturity model](https://martinfowler.com/articles/richardsonMaturityModel.html)**.
 This is a model developed by Leonard Richardson, who describes how to design REST API systems.

-  #### Technology stack on the server side.
+  ### Technology stack on the server side.

   * Java 8
   * Spring Boot 2.0